vinash85/LitGene/README.md

     i. repeat step 5

- (If interested in Conda requirements provided in LitGene/dependencies tested on>
+ (If interested in Conda requirements provided in LitGene/dependencies tested on Ubuntu 22 with python 3.12 and nvidia driver 535.183.01 and runtime cuda 12.2 on A100 GPU)

 For other datafiles, models and output files .
 Please contact [asahu@salud.unm.edu]